niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 keywords: [cozo,cozodb,erlang,otp,datalog]
 license: CC BY-NC-ND
 abstract: |

-  Erlang/OTP has been created with an incredible toolbox, including different application to store data. `ETS`, an in-memory Erlang term storage used as cache; `DETS`, an long term on disk storage facility based on ETS and finally, `Mnesia`, a database using `ETS` and `DETS` to create distributed DBMS.
-These applications are not external projects but are delivered by default with each releases.
-Erlang community is also providing some alternative, in particular with RocksDB.
-In this paper, an integration of CozoDB v0.7.2 is presented using its C interface called `libcozo_c`.
+  Erlang/OTP has been created with an incredible toolbox, including different application to store data. `ETS`, an in-memory Erlang term storage used as cache; `DETS`, an long term on disk storage facility based on ETS and finally, `Mnesia`, a database using `ETS` and `DETS` to create fully distributed *DBMS*.

-  In the vast world of database, SQL is probably the most standardized, advanced and used language around the world to deal with relation between data.
-This is not the only one though and few alternative like Prolog or Datalog exist.
+  All these applications are not coming from obscure external projects but are *de facto* delivered by default with each Erlang/OTP releases.
+Thus, Erlang community is also providing some great alternatives, in particular with the famous *Riak* or with the integration of *RocksDB* -- an high performance database created by *Facebook*.

+  Those solutions are unfortunatelly nothing in regard of SQL.
+This standard is probably the most used and advanced languages when dealing with relation between data but this is not the only one.
+Indeed, SQL was greatly inspired by *Prolog* and *Datalog*, two languages made in the 70's, created and designed to easily creates data and build relation between them.

+  In this paper, an integration of CozoDB *v0.7.2* -- a database using a Datalog dialect -- is presented using its C interface called `libcozo_c`.

 ---

 ## Introduction